Best Horizontal Carry Knives – Continuous Update

 About the Sheath

-ESEE finally started selling their knives with MOLLE-compatible sheaths, so I get to add one of their Micarta-handled knives to the list.
+ESEE finally started selling their knives with MOLLE-compatible sheaths, so we get to add one of their Micarta-handled knives to the list.
 Be warned this isn’t the standard option.
 Most ESEE listings you see out there will just come with the standard vertical-carry Kydex sheath.

-After some digging, I discovered if you start looking for ESEE knives with the letters “MB” thrown into the product name you can find their knives being sold with their Cordura MOLLE backs, which is supposed to be an addition to the Kydex sheath.
+After some digging, we discovered if you start looking for ESEE knives with the letters “MB” thrown into the product name you can find their knives being sold with their Cordura MOLLE backs, which is supposed to be an addition to the Kydex sheath.

 Supposedly they designed this thing to stay secure while jumping out of planes, so you can carry an ESEE any way you like with it.
 You’ll have to fiddle with it some first, although, probably a lot less than you’ll need to with the ESEE Izula, which we talk about farther down.